zephyrproject-rtos/gsoc-2022-arduino-core/README.md

 ## Adding Arduino Core API to Zephyr

 * **Pre requisites:** It is assumed that you have zephyrproject configured and installed on your system as per the official [Get Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 The recommended path to install is `~/zephyrproject` as specified in the guide.
-You may face path issues if you have zephyr installed in a custom path.
+If you have zephyr installed in a custom path you may need to make changes to the CMakeLists.txt file in the sample code directory when building these samples.

 * Add following entry to `west.yml` file in `manifest/projects` subtree of Zephyr:
 ```